Faith in AI can narrow the futures individuals consider: Discussion

 As AI becomes commonplace, its influence may lie not only in what it predicts, but in how prediction reshapes decision-making itself.
 A culture with machines may affect the culture of humans.
-Our results highlight prediction as a source of behavioral influence that can operate without coercion, recommendation, or incentive change.
-Addressing the societal impact of AI will therefore require attention not only to what AI predicts or does, but also to how perceived predictive capabilities reshape the decisions people experience as their own.
+Our results highlight AI as a source of behavioral influence that can operate without coercion, recommendation, or incentive change.
+Addressing the societal impact of AI will therefore require attention not only to what AI predicts or does, but also to how the perceived authority of AI reshapes the decisions people experience as their own.